thabets/CryptoAPI/README.md

 ## Contact

-If you want to contact me you can reach me at sallam.thabet@gmail.com or .
+If you want to contact me you can reach me at sallam.thabet@gmail.com